valkiriaaquatica/provider-proxmox-bpg/README.md

   - add linting to examples
   - proxmox_virtual_environment_metrics_server  check on the tf provider (see https://github.com/bpg/terraform-provider-proxmox/blob/main/proxmox/cluster/metrics/server.go) error unmarshalling json with lists observe failed: cannot run refresh: refresh failed: Unable to Refresh Resou -- pending to test with terraform
 │ rce: An unexpected error occurred while attempting to
-  - proxmox_virtual_environment_network_linux_bridge  + proxmox_virtual_environment_network_linux_vlan terror when applying "observe failed: cannot set critical annotations: cannot get external name: cannot find id in tfstate" try to change in the provider -- pending to test with terraform  -> ¿¿ check this?? -> using terraform show and test -> test ot bump the upjet to >1-5-0 that do not has the skp fix external name when != id , when not placing externalnem and leaving the repsonability to the tf provider, the problem is that the first tfstate it created it a state with te resourc ebut without the id so thats wrong.
-  The tfstate that should be created after init and just refreshing terraform apply -refresh-only -auto-approve -input=false -lock=false -json  but it is creating th biiger one
-  {
-  "version": 4,
-  "terraform_version": "1.9.8",
-  "serial": 1,
-  "lineage": "855beeb4-2f45-b7d0-4682-09e670bf79ec",
-  "outputs": {},
-  "resources": [],
-  "check_results": null
-}

-wrong one
-{
-  "version": 4,
-  "terraform_version": "1.9.8",
-  "serial": 2,
-  "lineage": "a88587ad-5e67-4acb-96b8-84f103dcc7be",
-  "outputs": {},
-  "resources": [
-    {
-      "mode": "managed",
-      "type": "proxmox_virtual_environment_network_linux_bridge",
-      "name": "vmbr11",
-      "provider": "provider[\"registry.terraform.io/bpg/proxmox\"]",
-      "instances": [
-        {
-          "schema_version": 0,
-          "attributes": {
-            "address": null,
-            "address6": null,
-            "autostart": null,
-            "comment": null,
-            "gateway": null,
-            "gateway6": null,
-            "id": "",
-            "mtu": null,
-            "name": "vmbr11",
-            "node_name": "pve",
-            "ports": null,
-            "vlan_aware": null
-          },
-          "sensitive_attributes": []
-        }
-      ]
-    }
-  ],
-  "check_results": null
-}